Access to any of the services offered at St Helen's Private Hospital is available via referral.

 For admission into the Mother Baby Unit, you and / or your baby may be referred to the unit by your GP, paediatrician, obstetrician or psychiatrist.
 Either a private specialist or GP accredited with the hospital will admit you.

 To make your stay as smooth as possible, our hospital offers excellent in-house services and access to amenities, including:

 - Air conditioning

 - Central city location, easy access to public transport and limited visitor parking onsite.

-- Coffee shop 50 metres from the hospital
+- Coffee shop 50 meters from the hospital

-- Direct dial telephones at your bedside with free local calls
+- Direct dial telephones at your bedside on Hampden Unit with free local calls

 - Personal mail delivered to you during your stay